Drinks in Turkey: 5 drinks that Turks love

 Many of the yogurts here are more akin to what we would think of as Greek yogurt.

-I won’t go further into that because it is a hotly debated subject…suffice it to say, yogurt here is different than in America.
+I won’t go further into that because it is a hotly debated subject…suffice it to say, that yogurt here is different than in America.

 The more I drank Ayran, the more I began to grow a taste for it.

 And if the yogurt used contains probiotics, it is even a healthy addition to the meal.
 My favorite is this one.
+It comes in a glass bottle and the flavor is perfect.

 It is often served with meals, especially when beef is present but is often drunk on its own as well.

-If you guessed Tea, you would be correct!
+If you guessed tea, you would be correct!

 The most drunk drink in Turkey would be tea.
 Regardless if you’re just waking up or about to go to sleep, you will be offered a cup of tea.